Welcome to the Midwest Regional CAC Resource Library

 This toolkit is designed to help you establish and maintain your medical program to serve victims of child abuse.
 As a CAC, one of many key roles you play is making available and/or providing medical services to your clients.
 The medical component is part of the National Children's Alliance Accreditation Standards, and the medical provider is a critical piece of the multidisciplinary team.
 This tool will help you determine where your center falls along the spectrum and how to both establish and improve your center’s medical programming.

 The resource is divided into several sections with embedded documents to help best serve you in developing your programming.
-Several of the items listed in this section are included, as well as dozens of additional tools; sample documents, forms, and protocols; job descriptions; equipment lists; considerations for diversity, equity, and inclusion; and multiple others.
+Several of the items listed in this section are included, as well as dozens of additional tools; sample documents, forms, and protocols; job descriptions; equipment lists; and multiple others.
 The sections span a variety of topics, including initial foundational logistics and considerations, professional development of CAC staff, meeting accreditation requirements, and continuous quality improvement of your program.

-Overall, this tool will help support you as you work to provide medical evaluations that are competent, child-centered, culturally responsive, and trauma-informed to best meet the needs of the kids and families you serve.
+Overall, this tool will help support you as you work to provide medical evaluations that are competent, child-centered, and trauma-informed to best meet the needs of the kids and families you serve.

 CAC Director Resource: Orienting Your Medical Provider to the CAC and Multidisciplinary Team